The Rise of the Cozy, Clean Fiction Novel – Profitable Escapes

 - Collect emails of authors and help them as you can.
 Invite the best promoters and authors to your giveaways first.

 - Join all giveaways you can, where your book meets their descriptions, as long as you can effectively promote those giveaways.
+Join only those you write in (erotic romance is not clean romance.)

 - Always have a giveaway running that you have organized.
 Always analyze the results to make the list above.